 They also make loud noises, such as snorting, snarling, screaming, and whimpering.
 A baby raccoon noise also includes crying, mewing, and whining.
-When communicating or calling to each other at night, a raccoon will make sound like a screeching owl.
+When communicating or calling each other at night, a raccoon will sound like a screeching owl.
 Mother raccoons will chitter when searching for food at night.

 What do Rabid Raccoons Sound Like?

-According to the Centers for Disease Control and Prevention (CDC), wild animals account for over 92% animals carrying rabies, including bats (33%), raccoons (30.3%), and skunks (20.3%).
+According to the Centers for Disease Control and Prevention (CDC), wild animals account for over 92% of animals carrying rabies, including bats (33%), raccoons (30.3%), and skunks (20.3%).
 Raccoons are prone to rabies, meaning they can pose a lot of danger to humans.
 You can identify an infected raccoon by its sounds.

 For instance, when a raccoon is infected, it will make squealing, hissing, and screeching noises.
 Although a healthy raccoon also makes such sounds in situations like mating or fighting, healthy raccoons don’t make squeaking or screeching noises in solitary conditions.
-These nocturnal mammals are quiet and calm, and won’t make these sounds unless they sense a threat.
+These nocturnal mammals are quiet and calm and won’t make these sounds unless they sense a threat.

 Raccoons are nocturnal animals that are primarily active at night.
 These mammals make more than 200 sounds with different variations and pitches, including chittering, purring, snarling, hissing, whimpering, barking, and screeching.